adam-kuhn/NZ-Road-Trip-Quiz/README.md

 I intend to have a number of quiz topics (music, sights, pictures etc.,) and a speed round, taking 10 randomly assigned questions and give the user a set amount of time to answer the questions.

-Currently all quizes are functional, except for the Speed quiz.
-It is still being built.